I absolutely loved Latvia. Such a cool and interesting country with so much going on.

 The key streets to visit in the area are Alberta Street and Elizabetes Street.

-The museum tour starts in the basement.
-It is quite an interactive museum and they use multimedia very well with characters coming in and out of the rooms.
+The museum tour starts in the basement and this is a great way to learn about what life was like in Riga through the 20th century.
+The Riga Art Nouveau Museum is quite an interactive museum and they use multimedia very well with characters coming in and out of the rooms.

-My favourite room was the one containing loads of old photographs – and dress up gear!
-There are quite a few rather stunning old hats plus a table and chairs set up that scream dress up and photograph me!
+My favourite room at this Riga museum was the one containing loads of old photographs – and dress-up gear.
+There are quite a few rather stunning old hats plus a table and chairs set up that scream dress up and photograph me.

 14. The Wooden Houses of Pardaugava